 Welcome to the University of Ottawa Department of Family Medicine

-We welcome you to explore the website and learn more about us.
-Please do not hesitate to contact us with your questions and ideas.
+I invite you to explore our website and learn more about us.
+Do not hesitate to contact us with your questions and ideas.

 Our Past Chairs

 - Dr. Walter Rosser, 1981-1986